 Before we begin, we should note that this guide is all about setting up a domestic New Hampshire LLC.
 We’ll also discuss how to form a professional LLC (PLLC), an LLC organized by licensed professionals like doctors and lawyers.
 If you’re looking at a foreign LLC venture, you’ll need a different roadmap.

 Pick a name.
 Before you can form your LLC in New Hampshire, you must choose a name.
-The business name is one of the most significant pieces of establishing your new LLC.
+The how to name your llc is one of the most significant pieces of establishing your new LLC.
 The right name will broadcast your business purpose and culture to your customers.
 That said, while you can be creative with your name, it must meet specific requirements before you can register it.

 The New Hampshire Revised Limited Liability Company Act includes particular legal requirements for naming your New Hampshire LLC.
 Every LLC in New Hampshire must include one of the following identifying suffixes in its name: Limited Liability Company, LLC, L.L.C., or L. L. C.